2018 MOHR Life Enrichment Awards

-Taking a cue from therapies that are used in Holland and Denmark, Polk County DAC created a multi-sensory environment within its facility to relax or stimulate its participants based on a "sensory diet."
-The detailed and equipment rich room helps people to increase their attention span, keep their heads up and smile, sleep longer, eat faster and improve their muscle tone.
-Securing grants from the Otto Bremer Foundation and Hidden Angel Foundation for the new Crookston sensory room, after the nonprofit used one successfully at its East Grand Forks location.
+Taking a cue from therapies that are used in Holland and Denmark, Polk County DAC created a multi-sensory environment within its facility to relax or stimulate its participants based on a “sensory diet.”
+The detailed and equipment-rich room helps people to increase their attention span, keep their heads up and smile, sleep longer, eat faster and improve their muscle tone.
+The DAC secured grants from the Otto Bremer Foundation and Hidden Angel Foundation for the new Crookston sensory room.
+Earlier, the nonprofit used one successfully at its East Grand Forks location.
 The room has helped improve functionality for a man with cerebral palsy and one person with autism was able to increase his sleeping hours at night.
 People who have used the sensory room have increased their attention spans, become more attentive and less agitated.
 Greater independence and happiness have also resulted.

 Striving Toward Achievement, Recognizing Strengths